Raspaholic/Cyber-Security/README.md

 This repository is for **viewing purposes only**.
 All rights are reserved, and no part of this work may be copied, modified, distributed, or used for any purpose without explicit written permission.

-For inquiries or permission requests, please contact me at [alouns27@gmail.com] or [raspaholic.idustries@gmail.com].
+For inquiries or permission requests, please contact me at [raspaholic.idustries@gmail.com].

 REFER TO LICENSE.txt